Zapier vs Workato | 9 Factors to Decide the Best One

 What kind of automation can Zapier handle?

 Zapier supports single-step or multi-step Zaps, each starting with a trigger followed by one or more actions.
-You can add filters, delays, and Paths to introduce conditional logic.
-It works best for basic use cases, such as sending notifications, updating CRM fields, or moving data between spreadsheets.
+You can add AI steps, filters, delays, branching, looping, and error handling to introduce conditional logic.

 What makes Workato powerful for complex flows?

-Workato handles more advanced workflow logic.
-It supports loops, nested workflows, and multi-branch logic with detailed controls.
+Workato supports loops, nested workflows, and multi-branch logic with detailed controls.
 You can set conditions, create multiple outcomes, reuse recipe components, and run workflows across several apps at once.
-Error handling, retries, and data mapping are built-in.
+Error handling, retries, and data mapping are built in.

 Workato also lets you build reusable functions and use logic blocks that adapt to dynamic inputs.
-These features make it suitable for complex automations like syncing data between enterprise systems, managing product lifecycle workflows, or handling customer onboarding flows.
-If your automations involve many steps and variables, Workato is a better fit.
+These features make it suitable for complex automations that might require custom coding.

 How do they handle failed jobs and retries?